Travel.State.Gov > International Travel > Country Information > Bonaire, Sint Eustatius, and Saba International Travel Information

 Further health information:

-Road Conditions and Safety: Nonexistent, hidden, and poorly maintained street signs are the major road hazard on the BES islands.
+Road Conditions and Safety: Nonexistent, hidden, and poorly maintained street signs are a major road hazard on the BES islands.
 Proceed through intersections with caution.
 Roads can be extremely slippery during rainfall.
-Night driving is reasonably safe for drivers who are familiar with the route and road conditions.
+Night driving is reasonably safe if you are familiar with the route and road conditions.
 Many streets are poorly lit or not lit at all.
-In Bonaire and Statia, drivers should be vigilant for wild donkeys or other animals crossing the road.
-Drivers should use caution when driving in Saba as roads tend to be steep and have many sharp turns.
+In Bonaire and St. Eustatius, be vigilant for wild donkeys or other animals crossing the road.
+Use caution when driving in Saba as roads tend to be steep and have many sharp turns.

 The emergency service telephone number is 911.
 Police and ambulances tend to respond quickly to emergency situations.

-Public Transportation: Taxis are the easiest, yet most expensive, form of transportation on the islands.
-As there are no meters, passengers should verify the price before entering the taxi.
+Public Transportation: Taxis are an easy form of transportation on the islands.
+Verify the price before entering the taxi, as there are no meters.
 Fares are quoted in U.S. dollars.
-In Bonaire, public minibuses are inexpensive and run non-stop during the daytime with no fixed schedule.
+In Bonaire, public minibuses are inexpensive and run nonstop during the day with no fixed schedule.
 Each minibus has a specific route displayed on the windshield.
 Buses, which run on the hour, have limited routes.
 The road conditions on the main thoroughfares are good to fair.
-There is no public transportation in Saba or Statia; however, hitchhiking is common in Saba.
+There is no public transportation in Saba or St. Eustatius.

 See our Road Safety page for more information.